Choose your model of iPad:

 iPad 4 LTE/GSM Logic Board

-Replace the main circuit board assembly in a 4th generation GSM iPad.
+Replace the main circuit board assembly in a 1st generation cellular model iPad Pro 12.9".

-Replace the main circuit board assembly in a 3rd generation 4G iPad.
+Replace the main circuit board assembly for the 1st generation iPad Air LTE.

 iPad Pro 9.7" LCD Screen and Digitizer